PetroII/RestService/README.md

 # RestService
 Application requires PostgreSQL Database running in order to work.
+The project includes test_dump.sql from which it is possible to build the database.

 In the resources folder there is the application.yml file, where database connection details can be set.